 Best Beaches Big Perhentian Island

 This is one hell of a beach!
-Although It’s right in front of the Perhentian Island Resort and very close to a few others it doesn’t feel too crowded because it’s quite long and with more than enough white, clean sand.
+Although It’s right in front of the Perhentian Island Resort and very close to a few others, it doesn’t feel too crowded because it’s quite long and with more than enough white, clean sand.
 The water is wonderfully clear turquoise and without boats close to the swimmers.

 This is also one of those beaches in the Perhentian where you can just swim into a snorkel spot with a coral reef full of fishes, rays and sometimes even turtles and (not dangerous) sharks.
-In our opinion this is as good as a developed beach can be and our favorite in the Perhentian archipelago.
+In our opinion, this is as good as a developed beach can be and our favorite in the Perhentian archipelago.

 Tuna bay Beach

 Also on the west side, but a little further south, Tuna Bay Beach goes from Coconut Chalet in the north to Abdul’s in the south.
-It’s one of the most developed parts of the island and it’s also part of the route of the trail we talked above.
+It’s one of the most developed parts of the island, and it’s also part of the route of the trail we talked about above.
 This is a good beach, it’s scenic and picture-worthy, although we didn’t really try it, only crossed it and enjoyed the view.

 Keke Beach (sometimes KK beach)

-If you continue going south you reach KK Beach on the southern tip end of Tuna Bay.
+If you continue going south, you reach KK Beach on the southern tip end of Tuna Bay.
 Keke beach is a good place for resting under the sun with the occasional dip into the ocean.
-It’s very little developed so it’s great to escape and enjoy solitude.
+It’s very little developed, so it’s great to escape and enjoy solitude.
 The beach that runs off to the east is deserted and a highlight of this part of the island.

 Teluk Dalam beach

 This isn’t a beach to soak in the sun or to swim close to the sand.
-It’s used by many divers and snorkel shops so its full of boats.
+It’s used by many divers and snorkel shops, so its full of boats.
 It’s also quite dirty with all the resorts and restaurants in it.
-Despite this, it looks very good on some angle (check pic below 🙂 ).
-On the upside, it’s very close to shark point – a very good snorkel, and diving place.
+Despite this, it looks very good from some angles (check the pic below 🙂 ).
+On the upside, it’s very close to shark point – a perfect snorkel and diving place.